commune-ai/commune/docs/blackpaper/4_emissions.md

 **yumaswap**

-The uniswap protocal is more effective with longer voting epochs (tempos).
+The uniswap protocal is more effective with longer voting epochs (tempos) on the scale of weeks and months.
+This involves granting everyone with stable voting tokens for each module.
+When a module is staked, it is traded for a stake token.
+The dividends of the staker is based on how early the staker is in the voting epoch.
+This is a way to incentivize long term staking and to prevent short term manipulation.
+This also makes it so that the staker is incentivized to vote for the best module and not just the one that will give them the most dividends.
+The votes can be done weekly or monthly and the dividends are paid out at the end of the epoch.